 4. Why did you do all this stuff for TZ?
 And why did you choose TZ?

 A. Let me first say that I did not grow up on TV.
 I didn't see The Twilight Zone for the first time until age 1994 at age 18.
 I was hooked instantly.
 The series began a resurgence on TV in the mid 90's, right around that time, and it re-entered the large TV-viewing demographic's consciousness.
 But I felt it needed to be promoted in other ways.
 Why TZ?
-It's probably the greatest thing ever to be on television.
+It's probably the greatest thing ever to happen on television.
 No series has ever penetrated the souls of so many, so deeply.
 It was, and is, a very intelligent show.

 A. I work for a software company in Los Angeles.
 I probably wouldn't have gotten the job if I hadn't had the kind of association with TZ that I have/had.
 I worked for three years (1999-2002) as an analytical chemist after earning a BS in from Oregon State University's Chemistry Department.
-This is the same college (and department) that Linus Pauling, the guy who did all the ingenious stuff with DNA and proteins, attended in the 1920s.
+This is the same university (and department) that Linus Pauling, the guy who did all the ingenious stuff with DNA and proteins, attended in the 1920s.
 As much as I loved doing chemistry, I was forced to make a career change.
 I also work as some-time documentary producer.
 I was born, raised, and educated entirely in Oregon.
 I got sick of the clean air and green grass and moved to Los Angeles in 2003 after dropping out of Pharmacy school (I didn't want to pay their $10,000 per year any more, and I was sick of school by that point.)
 I will also say this much - if it weren't for The Twilight Zone, I would not be at the same place in life and on Earth right now.
 I don't want to get into specifics because it is a very personal story, but let's just say that TZ has saved my life more than once.

 6. What important things has TZ brought you?